-Sherbrooke’s writing contest
+Sherbrooke writing contest

 2021 Official rules

-In partnership with Ville de Sherbrooke, Salon du livre de l’Estrie, and Druide Informatique, Association des auteures et auteurs de l’Estrie (AAAE) proudly presents the third edition of writing contest designed for Sherbrooke’s amateur writers: “Sherbrooke’s writing contest / Adult and youth categories”.
+In partnership with Ville de Sherbrooke, Salon du livre de l’Estrie, and Druide Informatique, Association des auteures et auteurs de l’Estrie (AAAE) proudly presents the third edition of writing contest designed for Sherbrooke’s amateur writers: “Sherbrooke writing contest / Adult and youth categories”.

-The contest aims to highlight excellence and the talents among the Sherbrooke’s community, encourage the region’s next generation of writers, invigorate the cultural community and raise public awareness to local production.
+The contest aims to highlight excellence and the talents among the Sherbrooke community, encourage the region’s next generation of writers, invigorate the cultural community and raise public awareness to local production.

-TERMS OF ENTRY:
+ENTRY TERMS:

-To be eligible for the contest, entrant must be at least 12 years old and be a resident of Ville de Sherbrooke.
+To be eligible for this contest, participant must be at least 12 years old and be a resident of Ville de Sherbrooke.
 Association des auteures et auteurs de l’Estrie and Salon du livre de l’Estrie employees and Board members, including their immediate family (brothers, sisters, children, father or mother), legal or common-law spouse, or anyone living in the same household are not eligible.

 Note: A Ville de Sherbrooke resident is anyone who lives or works in town on a regular basis, or studies full-time in one of the institutions on its territory.